khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_6.md

 The only support for no. 1 is what al-Shāfiʿī related in his _Musnad_ (1/76) via Muslim ibn Khālid from Ibn Jurayj from ʿAtā, who said:

-## “I used to hear the Imāms: Ibn al-Zubayr and others after him would say _āmīn_, and those behind would say _āmīn_, until the mosque echoed.”
+## “I used to hear the Imāms: Ibn al-Zubayr and others after him would say _āmīn_, and those behind would say _āmīn_, until the mosque echoed.” {.unnumbered}

 This has two defects:

 (i) The weakness of Muslim ibn Khālid al-Zanjī; Ibn Ḥajar said, “He was truthful, but made many errors.”

 (ii) The ʿanʿanah of Ibn Jurayj, who was a _mudallis_; perhaps he actually took it from Khālid ibn Abī Anūf, who narrated it from
 ʿAtā as follows:

-### “I came across two hundred Companions of the Messenger of Allāh \pbuh in this mosque (i.e. Masjid al-Ḥarām, Makkah): when the Imam had said ‘Nor of those who go astray,’ they raised their voices in _āmīn_ (in one narration: I heard the thundering sound of their _āmīn_).”
+### “I came across two hundred Companions of the Messenger of Allāh \pbuh in this mosque (i.e. Masjid al-Ḥarām, Makkah): when the Imam had said ‘Nor of those who go astray,’ they raised their voices in _āmīn_ (in one narration: I heard the thundering sound of their _āmīn_).” {.unnumbered}

 Related by al-Bayhaqī (2/59) and Ibn Ḥibbān in _al-Thiqāt_ (2/74); the alternative narration is from the former.